fileverse/self-hosted-public-drive/README.md

 ### Verification

-Each portal provides proof of publishing with:
+Each public drive provides proof of publishing with:

 * Owner address (verified on Gnosisscan)
 * Onchain record (verified on Gnosisscan)